Case study

 Fallback before timeout

-The turn starts with a fixed response window.
+Each turn starts with a fixed response window.

-Iterative deepening stores only completed legal results.
+The engine stores only completed legal results.

-Deeper work stops as the deadline approaches.
+The engine stops deeper work as the deadline approaches.

 The player sends the last completed result or a deterministic prevalidated fallback.